 Ambassadors are student leaders who help host campus events, give tours, speak to parents, welcome new students, and work with elementary classes as mentors in our new Lead 'Em Up character program.
 Ambassadors are selected based on an application and interview process.
-Sponsors are Mrs. Bordelon and Mrs. Steed.
+Sponsors are Ms. Hope Merchant and Mrs. Lynda Steed.
 (Invitation only)

 NHS is an organization founded in 1921 to recognize students who reflect outstanding accomplishments in the areas of scholarship, character, leadership, and service.
 Members must be juniors or seniors who have a cumulative scholastic average greater than or equal to 93.0, with no rounding.
 Students must have attended Cedar Creek for one semester to apply.
 Selection includes review by faculty committee of an applicant's complete academic record including tardies, absences, and any disciplinary actions.
 Sponsors are Mrs. Stokley and Mrs. Doyal Hunt.
 (Invitation only)

 DECA (formerly FBLA) prepares emerging leaders and entrepreneurs for careers in marketing, finance, hospitality, and management in high schools and colleges around the globe.
 DECA’s activities assist in the development of academically prepared, community-oriented, professionally responsible, experienced leaders.
 DECA’s competitions are set up similarly to FBLA, and also include a Sports Marketing Conference with the New Orleans Pelicans.
-Sponsors are Mrs. Moon and Mrs. Simmons.
+Sponsor: Mrs. Simmons.

 While not quite as time-consuming as Tier One clubs, Tier Two clubs require a great deal of participation and involvement.
 Meetings are monthly and usually mandatory, and the group participates in numerous activities, events, and service projects throughout the year.
 Members must attend meetings/events/competitions and complete service requirements to remain in good standing with the organization.